Elvi3n/Canada-Youth-Unemployment-Analysis/README.md

 ## Key Results

-- Youth unemployment rate has risen sharply since 2022, reaching ~14.5% in 2025, which double the national average of .
+- Youth unemployment rate has risen sharply since 2022, reaching ~14.5% in 2025, which double the national average rate.

 - Excluding the COVID-19 shock, gap vs. adult unemployment is at its widest since 2010 .